hamehs/CEN4025C-M3Project/README.md

 ### Start the Angular Frontend

+Open a terminal in the `TaskManagerFrontEnd` folder and run:

 ```bash
 ng serve
 ```

-Open your browser and navigate to:
+Then open:

 ```
 http://localhost:4200